Hey Alberta! Go suck a lemon!

 Fast-forward to 2018.
 Alberta has been the master of all it surveyed as long as anyone can remember, perpetually the richest province in Canada.
 This was thanks to our petroleum reserves, as it turns out, not our good management.
 Still, that never stopped us from lecturing other provinces, especially Quebec, about how to run their affairs.

 It’s been so long since Ms. Ford showed up in Calgary we’ve had two booms go bust!
-So, as the famous and probably apocryphal Alberta bumper sticker inferred, we’ve pissed it all away a second time.
+So, as the famous and probably apocryphal Alberta bumper sticker implied, we’ve pissed it all away a second time.

 For a recent decade of that epoch, Canada was run by a prime minister from Calgary.
 His chief lieutenant was another Calgary MP.
 His Parliamentary Caucus was packed with Albertans.